Communism

-Variants of communism have been developed throughout history, including anarcho-communism, Marxist schools of thought, and religious communism, among others.
-Communism includes a variety of schools of thought, which broadly include Marxism, Leninism, and libertarian communism, as well as the political ideologies grouped around those.
-All of these different ideologies generally share the analysis that the current order of society stems from capitalism, its economic system, and mode of production, that in this system there are two major social classes, that the relationship between these two classes is exploitative, and that this situation can only ultimately be resolved through a social revolution.
-The two classes are the proletariat (the working class), who make up the majority of the population within society and must sell their labor to survive, and the bourgeoisie (the capitalist class), a small minority that derives profit from employing the working class through private ownership of the means of production.
-According to this analysis, a communist revolution would put the working class in power, and in turn establish common ownership of property, the primary element in the transformation of society towards a communist mode of production.
+There are many variants of communism, such as anarchist communism, Marxist schools of thought (including Leninism and its offshoots), and religious communism.
+These ideologies share the analysis that the current order of society stems from the capitalist economic system and mode of production; they believe that there are two major social classes under capitalism, that the relationship between them is exploitative, and that it can only be resolved through social revolution.
+The two classes under capitalism are the proletariat (working class), who make up most of the population and sell their labor power to survive, and the bourgeoisie (owning class), a minority that derives profit from employing the proletariat through private ownership of the means of production.
+Some variants additionally emphasize feudal classes, such as the peasantry and feudal lords, or other classes.
+According to this, a communist revolution would put the working class in power, and establish common ownership of property, the primary element in the transformation of society towards a socialist mode of production.

-Communism in its modern form grew out of the socialist movement in 19th-century Europe, who blamed capitalism for the misery of urban factory workers.
-In the 20th century, several ostensibly Communist governments espousing Marxism–Leninism and its variants came into power, first in the Soviet Union with the Russian Revolution of 1917, and then in portions of Eastern Europe, Asia, and a few other regions after World War II.
-As one of the many types of socialism, communism became the dominant political tendency, along with social democracy, within the international socialist movement by the early 1920s.
-During most of the 20th century, around one-third of the world's population lived under Communist governments.
-These governments, which have been criticized by other leftists and socialists, were characterized by one-party rule and suppression of opposition and dissent.
-With the dissolution of the Soviet Union in 1991, several previously Communist governments repudiated or abolished Communist rule altogether.
-Afterwards, only a small number of nominally Communist governments remained, which are China, Cuba, Laos, North Korea, and Vietnam.
+Communism in its modern form grew out of the socialist movement in 19th-century Europe that argued capitalism caused the misery of urban factory workers.
+In 1848, Karl Marx and Friedrich Engels offered a new definition of communism in The Communist Manifesto.
+In the 20th century, Communist governments espousing Marxism–Leninism came to power, first in the Soviet Union with the 1917 Russian Revolution, then in Eastern Europe, Asia, and other regions after World War II.
+By the 1920s, communism had become one of the two dominant types of socialism in the world, the other being social democracy.

+For much of the 20th century, more than one third of the world's population lived under Communist governments.
+These were characterized by one-party rule, rejection of private property and capitalism, state control of economic activity and mass media, restrictions on freedom of religion, and suppression of opposition.
+With the dissolution of the Soviet Union in 1991, many governments abolished Communist rule.
+Only a few nominally Communist governments remain, such as China, Cuba, Laos, North Korea, and Vietnam.
+Except North Korea, these have allowed more economic competition while maintaining one-party rule.
+Communism's decline has been attributed to economic inefficiency and to authoritarianism and bureaucracy within Communist governments.